-Successful betting is NOT about achieving a high strike rate.
-Would you rather be winning 80% of your bets and losing money longterm or winning 40% of your bets and getting a high profit on turnover?
-Basically every bet I post is a winner over time (IMO) so it doesn't make a difference whether or not it comes in on any given occasion.
-Let me explain to you what this means:
+Successful betting is not necessarily about achieving a high strike rate.
+Would you rather be winning 80% of your bets and losing money longterm or winning 40% of your bets and returning a high profit on turnover?
+Basically every bet I post is a winner over time in my opinion so it doesn't make a difference whether or not it comes in on any given occasion.

-If I backed these odds at the same win exp% over a given period of time, that the overall returns of that number of value bets would well outweigh the total outlay.
-In short, it isn't 'gambling', its simple maths together with logic and my knowledge of my specialist markets (amongst other things) and thus becomes investing in probabilities rather than gambling.
+Let me explain to you what this means: If I backed the odds of my selection at the same win exp% over a given period of time, the overall returns of that number of bets would well outweigh the total outlay.
+In short, it isn't 'gambling', its simple maths together with logic and my knowledge of my specialist markets, amongst other things, and thus becomes investing in probabilities rather than gambling.

 Remember that anything can happen in 1 game of football so take it over 100 matches in exactly the same circumstances and same price: So if I placed a bet of £100 on a shaktar win @ 4/5 and I estimated that they would win this fixture (in these exact circumstances) 75% of times.